-Why You Should Never Try the Keto Diet, According to a Gut Health Expert
+Why You Should Never Try the Keto Diet, according to a Gut Health Expert

 "I get very frustrated when I see claims on the internet that the keto diet is good for your gut health.
 There's not one single study to support that.
-In fact, the studies that exist suggest that keto decimates the gut," said Dr. Bulsiewicz.
+In fact, the studies that exist suggest that keto decimates the gut," says Dr. Bulsiewicz.

 When you eat a keto diet, you're eliminating nearly all carb-containing foods, including those good-for-you, fibrous foods like fruit, veggies and whole grains that support your microbiome.
 The largest gut health study to date, called the American Gut Project, surveyed over 11,000 people and found the number one predictor of a healthy microbiome was the variety of plant foods consumed in one's diet.
-Dr. Bulsiewicz says, "When you restrict the diversity within your diet, you are also restricting the diversity of your gut microbiome, which causes disease."

-According to the American Gut Project's findings, we should all be eating 30 or more different plant foods each week for optimal gut health.
-(Yep, you read that right!)
+According to the American Gut Project's findings, we should all be eating 30 or more different plant foods each week for optimal gut health (yep, you read that right!).
 While that would be one very expensive grocery trip, you can look for other opportunities to boost your plant-food intake by loading up on various fruits and veggies at the salad bar, making your own mix of nuts and seeds at the grocery store bulk bins, and opting for whole grains over refined whenever possible.

 Dr. Bulsiewicz also recommends that, for losing weight, the key is adding foods to your diet, not taking them away.
-He points to a recent study that showed a completely unrestricted plant-based diet (one where you can eat whenever you're hungry), helped participants lose 14 pounds on average.
+He points to a 2017 study that showed a completely unrestricted plant-based diet (one where you can eat whenever you're hungry), helped participants lose 14 pounds on average.

 Other studies, like a 2021 review in Advances in Nutrition, have shown similar results.